 If the principal fails to conduct business according to these terms, the surety bond protects harmed parties from financial loss up to the full amount of the bond.

 What’s the fine print?

 Financially responsible officer bonds in Florida remain in full force and effect until canceled or violated.
 The surety can cancel the bond by sending a notice of cancellation by certified mail to the Executive Director of the Florida Construction Industry Licensing Board in Tallahassee, Florida, 30 days prior to the effective date of cancellation.

 The Florida Construction Industry License Board will retain an electronic copy of the bond to be used to make claims against the bond, and the officer should retain a copy of the bond for their records.

 How to become a financially responsible officer in Florida

 To become a licensed financially responsible officer in Florida, applicants must do the following:

 - provide proof of satisfaction of liens, judgments and discharge of bankruptcy, if applicable

 - submit electronic fingerprints

-Complete licensing information can be accessed via the Important Links section of this page.
+Complete licensing information can be accessed via the Additional Resources section of this page.
 Take the first step toward becoming licensed by purchasing the surety bond you need!